harness/developer-hub/docs/first-gen/fg-sme/k8s/kubernetes-on-prem-existing-cluster-setup.md

 See [Managing Users and Groups (RBAC)](../../firstgen-platform/security/access-management-howtos/users-and-permissions.md).

-### Future Versions
+### Future versions

 To set up future versions of Harness Self-Managed Enterprise Edition, in the KOTS admin console, in the **Version history** tab, click **Deploy**.
 The new version is displayed in Deployed version.

 ![](./static/kubernetes-on-prem-existing-cluster-setup-17.png)

-## Important Next Steps
+## Important next steps

 :::note
 You cannot invite other users to Harness until a Harness delegate is installed and a Harness SMTP Collaboration Provider is configured.
 :::

 1. Install the Harness Delegate: [Delegate Installation Overview](../../firstgen-platform/account/manage-delegates/delegate-installation-overview.md).

 2. Set up an SMTP Collaboration Provider in Harness for email notifications from the Harness Manager: [Add SMTP Collaboration Provider](../../firstgen-platform/account/manage-connectors/add-smtp-collaboration-provider.md).

    Ensure you open the correct port for your SMTP provider, such as [Office 365](https://support.office.com/en-us/article/server-settings-you-ll-need-from-your-email-provider-c82de912-adcc-4787-8283-45a1161f3cc3).

 3. [Add a Harness Secrets Manager](../../firstgen-platform/security/secrets-management/add-a-secrets-manager.md).
 By default, Harness Self-Managed Enterprise Edition installations use the local Harness MongoDB for the default Harness Secrets Manager.
 This is not recommended.

-After Harness Self-Managed Enterprise Edition installation, configure a new Secret Manager (Vault or AWS, for example).
+After you install Harness Self-Managed Enterprise Edition, configure a new Secret Manager (Vault or AWS, for example).
 You will need to open your network for the Secret Manager connection.

 ### Delegates and OpenShift

-If you are deploying the Harness Kubernetes Delegate into an OpenShift cluster, you need to edit the Harness Kubernetes Delegate YAML before installing the Delegate.
+To deploy Harness Delegate into an OpenShift cluster, edit the YAML for the Kubernetes delegate as described following.

 You must add a reference to the OpenShift image.